 Future aims: The arts industry, music in general and the folk world in particular have all been affected by the Covid pandemic.
 Finances are even tighter for folk organisations now and the viability of folk musicians and venues has been adversely affected.
-In order to counter one aspect of this unwelcome situation I am aiming to run Unicorn Folk effectively as a not-for-profit organisation for the moment.
-Existing ‘free’ listings in Unicorn Magazine will continue to be free on the Unicorn Folk website and extended in range, and the cost of other advertisements has been cut substantially.
-However, I am trying to keep the principle of paid advertisements alive in order to fund the operation so that it may be handed over to someone else in due course as will be necessary at some stage given that I am 70.
-More information can be found in the Advertisers Agreement which you can read by clicking HERE.
+In order to counter one aspect of this unwelcome situation I am currently running Unicorn Folk as a not-for-profit enterprise and anticipate that will continue as long as I am able to do so.
+Those listings that were ‘Free’ in the Unicorn Magazine will continue to be free on the Unicorn Folk website and have been extended in range.
+The cost of other advertisements has been cut substantially, particularly for the benefit of grass roots folk clubs, on whose existence I believe the future of folk music depends and also for the benefit of festivals which are also finding that times are rather hard!
+However, I am also trying to keep the principle of paid advertisements alive in order to fund the operation so that it may be handed over to someone else in due course as will be necessary at some stage given that I am now in my mid 70s.
+I will therefore continue to charge very modest fees for certain ‘Featured Festivals & Concerts’ and some other adverts.

 If you have read this far then I would be very grateful to anyone who spreads the word about Unicorn Folk to potential viewers, folk audiences, musicians and Morris and Dance sides who are entitled to a FREE listing of their activities if they submit details in the requested format.